11 Key Software Development Trends (2023-2025)

 Forrester predicted that 75% of all app development would use these types of platforms in 2021.
 That’s an increase of 31% over 2019.

-According to Gartner, more than half of all medium to large enterprises will have adopted a low-code application platform by 2023.
+According to Gartner, more than half of all medium to large enterprises will have adopted a low-code application platform by the end of 2023.

 Bubble is one example of a visual development tool that’s been used to build everything from budgeting programs to project management tools to virtual learning apps.